-A panel must have at least three paper presenters willing to submit a paper proposal as part of your session.
-The panel must also have one person willing to act as Chair of that panel.
+A panel must have at least three paper presenters, a chair, and an organizer.
 The role of discussant is optional, but must also be submitted at the time of the proposal if desired.
 Individuals interested in organizing a panel can do so by contacting colleagues in their area of interest.

 What information do I need to provide with my session proposal?

-How do I know if I should submit a workshop/roundtable or a panel?
+How do I know if I should submit a panel, a workshop, or a roundtable?

-Does LASA have a preference for either a panel or a workshop/roundtable?
+Does LASA have a preference for either a panel, a workshop, or a roundtable?

-LASA does not have a preference for panels or workshops/roundtables.
-The difference between them is that workshops/roundtables do not include presentations of papers but instead provide an opportunity for the exchange of information or to address a theme.
-Panels are meant to include formal presentations of papers prepared specifically for the congress.
-More information on the selection process can be found at: https://lasaweb.org/en/lasa2019/selection-process/
+LASA does not have a preference.
+The difference between them is that workshops and roundtables do not include presentations of papers but instead provide an opportunity for the exchange of information or to address a theme, whereas panels are meant to include formal presentations of papers.

-If more than one person is presenting a paper for the same panel, do they need to be listed as separate presenters or as co-authors, or both?
+If more than one person is presenting the same paper, do they need to be listed as separate presenters or as co-authors?

 I would like to add someone to my panel who recently submitted an individual proposal, what steps should we take?
 Is it enough if we simply add a note to the effect that you should disregard his earlier submission, and that he will participate on our panel instead?